Get help nowCall or Text 988

 I’ve suffered with anxiety much of my life, with a constant fear of disappointing people.
 I’ve always chalked it up to being a “type A” personality and my need for perfection.
 I didn’t realize that it might be something more until I started feeling constant sad thoughts, having no motivation to do anything, and wanting to stay in bed all day.
-The first time I reached out for help, I was in college.
+I was in college the first time I wanted to focus on my self-care; I finally reached out for help.
 I went to the Counseling Center on campus and had a few sessions with them and started to feel better, so I stopped.
 The second time I reached out for help was when my husband and I were struggling with infertility.
 I had reached such a low point I was having suicidal thoughts and decided something needed to change because I wanted to live.
 I saw a therapist for a couple of months but then it got to be too expensive and I stopped going.
 The most recent time I reached out for help I was at home watching my husband and son play video games on the couch and I started having thoughts that they would be much better off without me.
 The scary part was that nothing had prompted these thoughts.
 We had actually had a great Saturday spent together as a family.
 I reached out for help much quicker this time because I’ve experienced these thoughts before and didn’t want them to lead to much more powerful suicidal thoughts.

-Each time I was struggling I would tell myself I have nothing to be so upset about.
+Each time I was struggling with my self-care, I would tell myself I have nothing to be so upset about.
 I hadn’t suffered enough to feel this way.
 Unfortunately, I feel this is how stigma is negatively affecting people who are struggling with a mental illness.
 It is hard to remember your brain is just another organ in the body.
 When I was having bad thoughts, my brain was ill.
 If my kidney or liver or lungs were ill I would have immediately gone to the doctor.
 But I struggled admitting that I needed help.
 Even working in the mental health promotion field and telling people every day that it is okay to ask for help, I struggled reaching out myself because everyone expected me to be okay and not need help.
+So I put my self-care last on my list of priorities.
 What is indisputable is that mental health conditions are in fact legitimate health conditions, just like physical illnesses.
 Additionally, half of all mental health conditions begin by age 14, and 75% of mental health conditions develop by age 24.